MCCodes01/MCCodes01/README.md

-- 👋 Hi, I’m @MCCodes01
+- 👋 Hi, I’m @MCIchael Cunningham
 - 👀 I’m interested in ...
 Becoming a Software Engineer
 - 🌱 I’m currently learning ...
 Java, Python, C++
 - 💞️ I’m looking to collaborate on ...
-A developing ocr invoicing
+Web Dev or Information analytics
 - 📫 How to reach me ...

 <!---